eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 The scripts should be compatible with Mac and Linux operating systems.

 For installing R and R Studio, follows the installation instructions [here](https://www.stats.bris.ac.uk/R/) and [here](https://www.rstudio.com/products/rstudio/download/).
-The installation time for this sofware should not exceed more than 5 minutes.
+With typical installation times on a normal computer not exceeding 3h.

-## Requiered R packages (libraries):
+## Required R packages (libraries):

-The requiered packages to run all the scripts contained in this repository can be installed as follow:
+The required packages to run all the scripts contained in this repository can be installed as follow:

 The last version of classyfire (0.1-2) package can be found [here](https://cran.r-project.org/src/contrib/Archive/classyfire/)